AltropInc/alt/doc/script/TypeComparable.md

 * x >= y  ―― returns true if x is greater than or equal to y, false otherwise.
 * x == y  ―― returns true if x is equal to y, false otherwise.
 * x != y  ―― returns true if x is not equal to y, false otherwise.

+Or we use the following two-way comparisons to get the maximum or minimum value from the two:
 * x <+> y  ―― returns x if x is greater than to y, otherwise returns y.
 * x <-> y  ―― returns x if x is smaller than to y, otherwise returns y.